kailash-manasarovar/statement/docs/timeline/2024/march.md

 - This shop had a picture in the window of Frida Khalo for months.
 - Often, in the Google search results for `@jctot19` there were pictures of Frida Khalo and references to the trumpet teacher having another girlfriend.
 - Ridiculous, I know.
-- Amazing that the people of Denia would put so much effort into all this, and it must have cost a lot of time, effort, and money to keep it going.
+- Amazing that the people of Dénia would put so much effort into all this, and it must have cost a lot of time, effort, and money to keep it going.
 - I now wonder if they were perhaps making more money than they were spending from either:
     - Mass voyeurism on social media of "hunted" or targeted women in Spain.
     - Mass voyeurism of women being filmed on hidden cameras in their homes, possibly amateur porn networks, something I often saw in my Google results.